arosenfeld/immunedb/docs/common.rst

-Common Classes & Functions --- ``sldb.common``
+Common Classes & Functions --- ``airrdb.common``
 ==============================================

-Configuration --- ``sldb.common.config``
+Configuration --- ``airrdb.common.config``
 ----------------------------------------
-The ``sldb.common.config`` module provides methods to initialize a connection to a new or existing database.
+The ``airrdb.common.config`` module provides methods to initialize a connection to a new or existing database.

-Most programs using SLDB will start with code similar to:
+Most programs using AIRRDB will start with code similar to:

 .. code-block:: python

-    import sldb.common.config as config
+    import airrdb.common.config as config
     parser = config.get_base_arg_parser('Some description of the program')
     # ... add any additional arguments to the parser ...
     args = parser.parse_args()